64bit/async-openai/async-openai/MIDDLEWARE.md

 ## Bring Your Own Types Interaction

 With the `byot` feature, generated `*_byot` methods keep minimal trait bounds.
 When `middleware` feature is enabled additional `MiddlewareInput` bounds are added based on native or WASM targets so the input can be stored long enough to rebuild a fresh request for retries.

+## Error Handling

+`OpenAIError::Boxed` is available only when the `middleware` feature is enabled.

+Custom middleware services installed with `Client::with_http_service` may use any error type that implements `Into<OpenAIError>`.
+This lets middleware preserve structured errors when it has a dedicated `OpenAIError` conversion.

+Tower's `BoxError` converts into `OpenAIError::Boxed`, which is useful for generic tower layers whose concrete error type is erased.
+Callers can still downcast the boxed error when they know the original error type.